Morphology of Inflationary Gravitational Wave Spectra imprinted by a Sequence of Post-Inflationary Epochs $via$ ${\rm GWInSpect}$: Introduction

 \item Ref.~\cite{Soman:2024zor} applied the formalism to model-agnostic post-inflationary histories, as well as to a specific string theory inspired scenario.
 The current work, on the other hand, is fully model-independent and aims to illustrate the generic features of the inflationary GW spectrum without reference to any particular particle-physics model.

-\item Building upon the numerical infrastructure developed previously, we introduce a dedicated numerical toolkit, \texttt{GWInSpect}, which efficiently computes the inflationary GW spectrum for arbitrary sequences of post-inflationary epochs characterized by multiple EoS parameters $\{w_i\}$.
+\item Building upon the numerical infrastructure developed previously, we introduce a dedicated publicly available numerical package, \texttt{GWInSpect}, which efficiently computes the inflationary GW spectrum for arbitrary sequences of post-inflationary epochs characterized by multiple EoS parameters $\{w_i\}$.
 The code allows the user to generate spectra across a wide frequency range within a short runtime.

 \end{itemize}